spacedaemon/sovereign-gold-bond-scheme-calculator/README.md

 The syntax for the code is:
 > test = SoverignGoldBond(ISSUE_PRICE, UNITS, CAGR, YEAR).

-The meaning of the variables are and how input the variables.
+The meaning of the variables are and the manner of inputing the variables.

 ISSUE_PRICE = the price at which the Government has issued the bond.
 Generally, it is pegged to the current gold price.

 UNITS = the number of units the buyer wants to purchase.
 The input value should be a whole number.

 CAGR = the compounded annual growth rate (CAGR) of the Gold Price.
 It is generally, the price at which price of gold increase in a 5-year period or 10-year period.
 It is upto the user to determine the cagr.
 The input value should be in float.

 YEAR = The value should be in whole number, meaning 5, 10 or 12.
 User should now use the calander year such as 2020, 2022 or 2025.

 ## How to view the prediction results?